Jessicavazm/JessicaVaz_T3A1/README.md

 ### Marathon running term 2 project
 Brief description of my project:

 The Marathon Running API is designed to bring runners together.
 It has functionality for runners to log their workouts and keep track of workout sessions.
 In the workout log feature, users are allowed to choose from one of the available run types.
 Date and distance in kilometers are also required to ensure the log keeps all the crucial information for users to track their best sessions.
 However, the main functionality of my API is to allow users to be part of running groups.
-Runnings groups will be later added to marathon events created by groups administrators.
+These groups will be later added to marathon events created by the groups administrators.

 ### Tracking project phrase
 For tracking the project I have created for the term 2, I have used GitHub and Trello for app tracking.
-When using the GitHub, understanding how git branches works, how to create pull requests and merge branches were essential step to keep my code modular as I was able separate my code and work on different branches simultaneously without interfering with other part of the program.
+When using the GitHub, understanding how git branches works, how to create pull requests and merge branches were essential step to keep my code modular as I was able to separate my code and work on different branches simultaneously without interfering with other part of the program.

-Trello management tool was also important, as it gave me acknowledgment of what tasks had be prioritized, what tasks had been finished, what features were ready for testing and what branches were ready for merging.
+The Trello management tool was also important, as it gave me sense of what tasks had be prioritised, what tasks had been finished, what features were ready for testing and what branches were ready for merging.
 Being able to create tasks, add labels, times and reminders on Trello helped to keep track of my progress through the whole process.

 ### Development phrase
 My initial task was to create an ER diagram, and to help with this task I have used draw.io which is a diagram and flowchart software.
 For this task, I had to understand how ER diagrams work, how entities are connected, the type of relationship between entities can have between them.
 In draw.io, I had to understand what formats to use, and what type of arrows to use to demonstrate the right type of relationship connecting the entities.

 When starting the API project, it was crucial to understand how I could create a Virtual Environment to isolate my project, and download required packages to build the project.
-A understanding of Python PIP package would be necessary, as it was needed when installing dependencies.
+An understanding of Python PIP package would be necessary, as it was needed when installing dependencies.

 My project was built using Python programming language and Flask (Python's micro framework), along with PostgreSQL database.
 The database was used to store, manage and retrieve the users, running groups and marathons information.
 SQLAlchemy dependency was used to allow integration with the database and convert Python objects into database tables (users, groups, marathons, workouts tables).
 It also allows SQL queries to be performed using Python language.

 When dealing with the database, I needed knowledge about data integrity, constraints, primary keys and foreign keys, schemas and data definition language (DDL).
-Marshmallow dependency was also used to help reading data to and from the database.
+Marshmallow dependency was also used to help to read data to and from the database.
 The format used was JSON, which works in name- value pairs like dictionary.
 Flask extensions were used in the project when dealing with authentication and authorization.

 Another important field, I required knowledge about was the API endpoints, the different types of requests: GET, POST, DELETE, PUT AND PATCH and the required/ responses bodies.
 For testing purposes, I have used the Insomnia software which I had to put all the API knowledge into work.

 I have tested the features against different types of inputs, trying to catch errors gracefully and sending back an informative message with the help of SqlAlchemy.
-I have implemented built-in validation on main inputs including name, email and password using Marshmallow.validate extension.
+I have implemented built-in validation on main inputs including name, email and password using Marshmallow. validate extension.
 Authorization and authentication features were also tested in Insomnia using JWT.

 ### Full Tech stack for the project:

 - Virtual environment: it's used to isolate the project to not interfere with other projects.
-This is the first step when we start on the API project .After activating the Venv, we can start getting all the necessary dependencies to build the API project.
+This is the first step when we start on the API project.
+After activating the VENV, we can start getting all the necessary dependencies to build the API project.

 - Python: Programming language used to build the application and manage the dependencies.
 This is considered the 'base' of the project.

-- Python-dot-env: This package is used to help setting up the environment variables that are used to keep sensitive data such as username, password secure.
-In our project, the environment variables holds the information from database URL and JWT secret key.
+- Python-dot-env: This package is used to help set up the environment variables that are used to keep sensitive data such as username, password secure.
+In our project, the environment variables hold the information from database URL and JWT secret key.
 This file is excluded from the git, but in order for our project to work we need a way to tell other developers or testers they have to set up the environment variables on their end.

 - Flask: it's a lightweight yet powerful Python based framework that depends on Werkzeug (WSGI library), Jinja (for rendering the pages on server) and Click (for Flask commands lines and custom commands).
-All dependencies are installed automatically when you instal Flask.
+All dependencies are installed automatically when you install Flask.

 - PostgreSQL: It's an open-source relational database management system.
-It's consist of tables (it stores the data into rows and columns), schemas (it organise and manages DB objects).
+It's consist of tables (it stores the data into rows and columns), schemas (it organises and manages DB objects).
 Additionally, it's a very versatile system that supports a wide range of data types and integrates with different programming languages.

 - Psycopg2: It works as the driver that connects the API to the DB.
 It allows your Python applications to connect to and interact with a PostgreSQL database.